wulikic/StackExchange/README.md

 - If the api call fails, a toast error message will be shown.
 - If one search has been already made and a list of users is displayed, the list won't be cleared until the search button is clicked with non empty search query.
-- When it's clicked on a user from the list, a new screen will be open with more information about that user.
+- When it's clicked on a user from the list, a new screen will be launched with more information about that user.

 # Version support
 Minimum supported API version is 19